gabrc52/mattermost-to-matrix/export/README.md

 ## Configuration:

 `constants.py`: You must create this file before using any of the export scripts.
-Must contain `USERNAME`, `PASSWORD` and `TEAM_ID` as Python variables.
+Must contain `USERNAME`, `PASSWORD`, `DOMAIN` (such as mattermost.example.com, without any protocol), and `TEAM_ID` as Python variables.

 ## Export scripts: